ACED-IDP/aced-idp.github.io/docs/workflows/add-files.md

 ## Overview

 Briefly, a manifest is a collection of file metadata entries.
 Just as a ship's manifest is an inventory of its cargo, the `MANIFEST/` directory is an inventory of your file metadata.
 We update that manifest using `g3t add`.
 When you `g3t add` a file, an entry is written to a  `.dvc` file in the `MANIFEST` directory, where the dvc file path mirrors the original file path relative to the root of the project.
-Then, this populated directory is what gets referenced in `g3t meta init` to create FHIR-complaint metadata used to populate the data platform.
+For instance, `g3t add path/to/file.txt` writes an entry to `MANIFEST/path/to/file/txt`.
+This manifest is then used by `g3t meta init` to create FHIR-complaint metadata used to populate the data platform.

 Here are a couple ways to add file metadata to the manifest.

 ## Adding a local file to the manifest